alancyau/log-reader/README.md

 # log-reader
 Log reader for 2022+ Subaru WRX.
+Provides overall health of the engine, such as, engine air fuel corrections and knock detection.

 To run the tool:
 ```bash